 What are total manufacturing costs?

 Total manufacturing cost is the total expenses related to all resources used in the process of creating a finished product.
 Calculating total manufacturing cost requires an accurate analysis of your company’s different departments to identify how they contribute to the manufacturing process and the associated costs.
-This involves detailed accounting of the cost of all materials, overhead and labour, to identify the manufacturing costs of finished goods in their entirety.
+This involves detailed accounting of the cost of all materials, overhead, and labour to identify the manufacturing costs of finished goods in their entirety.

-As mentioned above, the three primary components of total manufacturing cost are direct materials, direct labour, and manufacturing overheads.
+The three primary components of total manufacturing cost are direct materials, direct labour, and manufacturing overheads.

 Understanding total manufacturing costs is an important step for those who want to improve manufacturing productivity.